spiker00t/ctf-writeups/2024/fcsc/ptsd/README.md

 }
 ```

-However, there is no upper bound on the counter received from the client, and the counter is updated to the value sent by the client.
+However, there is no upper bound on the counter received from the
+client, and the counter is updated to the value sent by the
+client.
 For example, if the current server-side counter is 42,
-- If the client sends a packet with counter value 41, the reception fails
+- If the client sends a packet with counter value 41, the reception
+  fails
-- If the client sends a packet with counter value 43, the reception succeeds and the new counter value is 43
+- If the client sends a packet with counter value 43, the reception
+  succeeds and the new counter value is 43
-- If the client sends a packet with counter value 666, the reception succeeds and the new counter value is 666
+- If the client sends a packet with counter value 666, the reception
+  succeeds and the new counter value is 666

-Moreover, when the server sends a message, it simply increments the current counter value (which is stored on 2 bytes).
-The server never performs any checks for integer overflow.
-Thus, if we send a packet with counter value FFFF, the next counter value from the server will be 0000!
-As a result, we will be able to replay intercepted packets since their counter value are obviously greater than 0.
+Moreover, when the server sends a message, it simply increments the
+current counter value (which is stored on 2 bytes).
+The server never
+performs any checks for integer overflow.
+Thus, if we send a packet
+with counter value FFFF, the next counter value from the server will
+be 0000!
+As a result, we will be able to replay intercepted packets
+since their counter value are obviously greater than 0.
+Thus, we can
+bypass authentication from AES-GCM and impersonate client 5.

-Last but not least, if the decryption of the received ACK fails (`recv_encrypted_ack` returns a value not equal to 1), the server do not stop, but instead the status remains equal to 4 and the phase "Getting health clients" is executed again.
-As a result, we can reply with invalid messages, the server will keep sending us "PULLPULL" messages.
+Last but not least, if the decryption of the received ACK fails
+(`recv_encrypted_ack` returns a value not equal to 1), the server do
+not stop, but instead the status remains equal to 4 and the phase
+"Getting health clients" is executed again.
+As a result, we can reply
+with invalid messages, the server will keep sending us "PULLPULL"
+messages.

 The attack scenario will then be the following:
 - We receive a PULLPULL message from the server, we ignore it
-- We send an ACK with a dummy nonce/tag and with counter value FFFF.
-The decryption will fail, but the server will continue sending packets...
+- We send an ACK with a dummy nonce/tag and with counter value
+  FFFF.
+The decryption will fail, but the server will continue sending
+  packets...
 - The server sends a PULLPULL message with a counter equal to 0000
-- We send back the first intercepted packet: `05000C036C4D63FC7F5FE25094D84F86157D7F1783EEAD297538B97C9F1C31BC0194`.
-We managed to impersonate client 5.
+- We send back the first intercepted packet:
+  `05000C036C4D63FC7F5FE25094D84F86157D7F1783EEAD297538B97C9F1C31BC0194`.
+We
+  managed to impersonate client 5.

-Finally, we must not forget to answer the health check as client 6 too, since the server iterates on all the clients.
-This is not a problem since we know the AES key for client 6.
+Finally, we must not forget to answer the health check as client 6
+too, since the server iterates on all the clients.
+This is not a
+problem since we know the AES key for client 6.

 ### Status 5 - Getting clients info